 Collaboration in the creation of art is a union of energies – a creative energy exchange.
 As is with my art, that union is often between artist and muse.
-Sometimes that energy exchange is with artist and collector.
+Sometimes that energy exchange is with artists and collectors.

-Collectors on occasion have an idea in mind for a particular artwork they are looking for, hoping to find it at a gallery or show, and it just simply doesn’t exist.
+Collectors usually have an idea in mind for a particular artwork they are looking for, often hoping to find it at a gallery or show, and often discovering that special something doesn’t exist.
 In those cases, working with an artist to create something unique while fulfilling that vision can be a very gratifying experience.
-As an artist, I’ve had the pleasure of collaborating with others to create beautiful art that I might not have created on my own.
+As an artist, I’ve had the pleasure of collaborating with others to create beautiful art that I might not have created independently.
 Often, collectors bring a unique perspective to a project that I may not have otherwise considered.
-And, as is the case in my examples below, the shared vision and experience of collaboration can create powerful art and cherished relationships that last a lifetime.
+As is the case in my examples below, the shared vision and experience of collaboration can create powerful art and cherished relationships that last a lifetime.

 Beaujolais – 53.5″ x 35.5″, original painting on metal © 2011 ~ Private Collection, Henderson, NV